IDC: 90% of enterprises are planning for fully autonomous datacenters

 Enterprise datacenters were traditionally manually operated and maintained, demanding both constantly available personnel and persistent vigilance for potential maintenance needs.
 But AI advancements are changing that status quo, IDC notes in a report backed by Chinese networking giant Huawei.
 The report describes the move toward datacenter automation as analogous to levels of autonomous driving.
 For datacenters, this entails levels of increasingly computer-controlled operations and maintenance that will eventually see intelligent systems handle everything from problem detection to resolution based on human intent and experience.

-According to IDC, enterprises across multiple industries are struggling to guarantee application- and data-resilience — an issue enhanced by the COVID-19 pandemic — as the datacenter network has become “the digital nervous system” for newly far-flung businesses.
+According to IDC, enterprises across multiple industries are struggling to guarantee application- and data-resilience — an issue enhanced by the COVID-19 pandemic — as the datacenter network becomes “the digital nervous system” for newly far-flung businesses.

 Consequently, enterprises are now actively planning to automate their datacenters.
 Between 20% and 30% of surveyed businesses said full autonomy is a goal today, while over 90% are planning for it within a multi-year time frame.